guilhermedd/SiteTerreiro/README.md

     rails db:migrate
     ```

-    - This will apply all the migration files located in the `db/migrate` directory, setting up the required tables for your project to work.
+    - This will apply all migration files located in the `db/migrate` directory, setting up the required tables for your project to work.

-4. **Creating admin**:
+4. **Create Admin**:
-   - After running the migration, you can populate the users with an all mighty admin.
+   - After running the migration, you can populate the users with a powerful admin.
-   - Run the following command to execute the migrations:
+   - Run the following command to create the admin user:

     ```bash
-    rails admin:create
+    rake admin:create
     ```

-6. **Start the Rails Server**:
+5. **Start the Rails Server**:
     - Once the database is set up and migrations are run, you can start the Rails development server with:

     ```bash